-Even the Romans knew this dreaded vine disease, which is proven by descriptions of the symptoms obtained.
-It is one of the world's most significant diseases in viticulture virus caused.
-There was a strong increase in Europe from the 1880s during the Phylloxera disaster contaminated by documents, The course of the disease is insidious.
-Only after a few years after the infection do first symptoms appear.
+The dreaded vine disease was already known to the Romans, which has been proven through the descriptions of the symptoms.
+It is one of the most important diseases in the world caused by viticulture virus caused.
+There was a strong increase in Europe from the 1880s onwards during the Phylloxera disaster through contaminated documents, The course of the disease is insidious.
+The first symptoms only appear a few years after infection.
 It is a group of several related diseases.
-Because of this, there are also many synonyms, such as, for example, degradation disease, fan blade foliage, Fasziation (Verb), Kurzknotigkeit (French court noué) and the one shown in the picture below Panachure However, this does not describe the disease itself, but rather its symptoms (some of which are similar in other diseases as well).
-In the 19th century it was still believed that the cause was a degenerative consequence of excessive vegetative propagation the grapevine be.
+Because of this, there are also many synonyms such as, for example, Fasziation (Association), shortness of knot (French Court noué) and the one shown in the picture below Panachure, which partly describes not the disease itself, but its symptoms (which also occur in a similar form in other diseases).
+In the 19th century, the prevailing opinion was that the cause was a degenerative sequela of excessive vegetative propagation the grapevine be.

-It was not until the 1930s that various virus complexes were identified as the cause, and many of these viruses were subsequently identified.
-The brushwood disease leads to pronounced degenerative changes in the Rebstock, Both exaggerated This is expressed by short-nosedness (the Inter Nodien are very short, two or more knots follow each other closely), zigzagging, intermingled shoots, broom growth (bushy appearance) and banding (fascination).
+It was not until the 1930s that various virus complexes were recognized as the cause, and numerous of these viruses were subsequently identified.
+Brushwood disease leads to pronounced degenerative changes in Rebstock, Both exaggerated this manifests itself through short knots (the Inter Nodien are very short, two or more knots follow each other closely), zigzag growth, shoots that have grown together, broom growth (bushy appearance) and bandage (fascination).
 Both Scroll are the symptoms yellowing.
-Panachüren (Multicolor), small leaves and asymmetric species-unspecific forms.
+Panachüren (Multicolor), small-leaved and asymmetrical varietal forms.
 Both grapes can millerandage With seedless Berries occur.
-Often comes a strong one Verrieseln after blossom in front.
+Often there is also a strong one Verrieseln after blossom in front.

-However, these variegated symptoms vary by variety, vineyard and vintage, making identification difficult.
-There are particularly susceptible grape varieties, including Cabernet Sauvignon and Kerner, The lengthy disease process can last up to ten years.
-In the worst case, the yield loss can amount to around 80% of the harvest.
-In the worst case, entire vineyards have to be deeply cleared and one to five to eight years old fallow respectively.
-The causes are various virus complexes, but these are mainly the four groups Grapevine Fanleaf Virus (GFLV), which exists only on the grapevine, as well as the other plants infesting three groups Arabis Mosaic Virus (ArMV), Raspberry Ringpot Virus (Raspberry Ringspot Virus = RpRSV) and Tomato Black Ringpot Virus (TbRSV).
+However, these diverse symptoms vary depending on the variety, wine region and vintage, which makes identification difficult.
+There are particularly vulnerable grape varieties, which include Cabernet Sauvignon and Kerner, The lengthy process of illness can take up to ten years.
+In the worst case, the loss of yield can amount to around 80% of the harvest.
+In the worst case, entire vineyards must be cleared and one to five to eight years old fallow respectively.
+The causes are various virus complexes, but mainly these are the four groups Grapevine Fanleaf Virus (GFLV), which is only found on the vine, and the other groups also affecting other plants Arabis Mosaic Virus (ArMV), raspberry ring spot virus (Raspberry Ringspot Virus = RpRSV) and tomato black ring spot virus (TbRSV).

-The infection takes place through nematodes (Roundworms) in circular herds from vine to vine.
-The species Xiphinema index and Xiphinema vuittenezi transmit the GFLV, the species Xiphinema diversicaudatum the ArMV.
-Over long distances spread by infected plant material ( documents. scions ).
-Since a direct fight against the long-lived, one-meter deep virus is not yet found, preventive measures must be carried out by nematode-resistant documents and controls when creating new vineyards.
-The grape variety Kerner seems to respond in a particular way to the ArMV virus, therefore, the disease is also in this variety as Kerner disease designated.
-The symptoms described above are often associated with other symptoms like Herbicide damage, Deficiency symptoms or physiological Disturbances confused.
-A viral infection must therefore, for example by means of ELISA -Virustests be verified beyond doubt.
+The infection occurs through nematodes (Roundworms) in circular herds from vine to vine.
+The species Xiphinema index and Xiphinema vuittenezi transfer the GFLV, the species Xiphinema diversicaudatum the ARMV.
+It is spread over longer distances by infected plant material ( documents. scions ).
+Since a direct fight against the long-lived viruses living at a depth of one meter has not yet been found, preventive measures must be taken by means of nematode-resistant documents and controls when creating new vineyards.
+The grape variety Kerner seems to respond in a special way to the ArMV virus, which is why the disease is also known as this strain Kerner disease designated.
+The symptoms described above are often associated with other symptoms such as Herbicide damage, Deficiency symptoms or physiological Faults confused.
+A virus infection must therefore, for example, by means of ELISA - Virus tests can be checked beyond any doubt.
 See also a complete listing of all vine diseases and pests below Vine enemies,